its-rigs/Trolly/README.md

             super( MyList, self ).__init__( trello_client, list_id, name )

         def getCards( self ):
-            cards = self.fetchJson( uri_path = self.base_uri + '/cards' )
+            cards = self.getCardsJson( self.base_uri )
             return self.createCard( card_json = cards[0], test = 'this is a test argument' )

-This class overrides the getCards method to add the extra variable we need.
-This will need to be done to any Trello object that will return a custom card or you can use:
+This MyList class overrides the getCards method to add the extra variable we need.
+This would need to be done to any Trello object that will return a custom card.

-    kwargs.get('test',"default value")

-This will help avoid a value not being passed.
-You could also instead of extending the object creation you could add a method to cache the details you want from all the object getObjectInformation method.

 We declare and pass the extra ('test') variable as a keyword argument here.
 We then need to extend the card class to allow for the extra variables:

     class MyCard( Card ):